starvingcats/GoDotFizzle/README.md

 ### Building

-Building Windows EXE files has been tested successfully, check issues for further building tasks.
+Building Windows EXE files and Linux executables have been tested successfully.
+HTML5 build works fine, too - this is the prefferd way to ship this on mobile platforms.
 Simply follow the GoDot project building toolchain to build executables from this project.